What (Exactly) Is Thematic Analysis?

 - How is gender constructed in a high school classroom setting?

-These examples are all research questions centering on the subjective experiences of participants and aim to assess experiences, views, and opinions, and thus thematic analysis is a possible approach.
+These examples are all research questions centering on the subjective experiences of participants and aim to assess experiences, views, and opinions.
+Therefore, thematic analysis presents a possible approach.

 What are the main approaches?

-There are several overarching approaches to thematic analysis.
-The approach you take will depend on what is most suitable for your research design, and it is possible to take more than one approach.
-Let’s have a look at the main approaches to thematic analysis.
+Broadly speaking, there are two overarching approaches to thematic analysis: inductive and deductive.
+The approach you take will depend on what is most suitable in light of your research aims and questions.
+Let’s have a look at the options.

 The inductive approach

 The inductive approach involves deriving meaning and creating themes from data without any preconceptions.
-In other words, you’d dive into your analysis without an idea of what themes will emerge, and thus allow themes to be determined by the data – to emerge from the data.
+In other words, you’d dive into your analysis without any idea of what codes and themes will emerge, and thus allow these to emerge from the data.

-For example, if you’re investigating typical lunchtime conversational topics in a university faculty, you’d enter the research without any preconceived themes or expected outcomes.
-You may have thoughts about what might be discussed (e.g., academic matters because it’s an academic setting), but these cannot be noted as themes ahead of analysing your data.
+For example, if you’re investigating typical lunchtime conversational topics in a university faculty, you’d enter the research without any preconceived codes, themes or expected outcomes.
+Of course, you may have thoughts about what might be discussed (e.g., academic matters because it’s an academic setting), but the objective is to not let these preconceptions inform your analysis.

 The deductive approach

-In contrast to the inductive approach, a deductive approach involves jumping into your analysis with a set of themes that you already expect to find in your data.
-Usually, this approach is informed by prior knowledge and/or research and/or existing theory (which you’d cover in your literature review).
+In contrast to the inductive approach, a deductive approach involves jumping into your analysis with a pre-determined set of codes.
+Usually, this approach is informed by prior knowledge and/or existing theory or empirical research (which you’d cover in your literature review).

-The semantic approach ignores the underlying meaning of data, and identify themes based only on what is explicitly or overtly stated or written – in other words, things are taken at face value.
-Typically, this approach is taken when investigating opinions and viewpoints, as these tend to be explicit.
+A semantic-level focus ignores the underlying meaning of data, and identifies themes based only on what is explicitly or overtly stated or written – in other words, things are taken at face value.

-In contrast to a semantic approach, a latent approach focuses on underlying meanings and rather looks at the reasons for semantic content.
+In contrast, a latent-level focus concentrates on the underlying meanings and looks at the reasons for semantic content.
 Furthermore, in contrast to the semantic approach, a latent approach involves an element of interpretation, where data is not just taken at face value, but meanings are also theorised.

 “But how do I know when to use what approach?”, I hear you ask.

 Well, this all depends on the type of data you’re analysing and what you’re trying to achieve with your analysis.
-For example, if you’re aiming to analyse explicit opinions expressed in interviews and you know what you’re looking for ahead of time (i.e., you’re able to draw up a list of codes before beginning your analysis rather than creating these as you go along), you may choose to combine deductive and semantic approaches.
+For example, if you’re aiming to analyse explicit opinions expressed in interviews and you know what you’re looking for ahead of time (based on a collection of prior studies), you may choose to take a deductive approach with a semantic-level focus.

-On the other hand, if you’re looking to explore the underlying meaning expressed by participants in a focus group, and you don’t have a predetermined set of codes, you’ll likely choose a combination of the inductive and latent approach.
+On the other hand, if you’re looking to explore the underlying meaning expressed by participants in a focus group, and you don’t have any preconceptions about what to expect, you’ll likely opt for an inductive approach with a latent-level focus.

-In other words, the nature and focus of your research, especially your research aims, objective and questions will directly inform the approach you take to thematic analysis.
+Simply put, the nature and focus of your research, especially your research aims, objectives and questions will inform the approach you take to thematic analysis.

 What are the types of thematic analysis?

 Now that you’ve got an understanding of the overarching approaches to thematic analysis, it’s time to have a look at the different types of thematic analysis you can conduct.
-There are three types of thematic analysis:
+Broadly speaking, there are three “types” of thematic analysis: